amit-sharma/social-integrator/README.md

 social-integrator
 =================

-A project to provide convenient API access to programmers and researchers for downloading data.
+A project to provide convenient API access to programmers and researchers for downloading and analyzing social data.
 Currently supports lastfm.

 socintpy contains all the library code, examples contains code examples that